 It was finally open… and then it wasn’t?
-As Guests rushed onto the Walt Disney World Website, it appears that its park reservation system had crashed mere minutes after opening.
+As Guests rushed onto the Walt Disney World Website, it appeared that its Park reservation system had crashed mere minutes after opening.

-We have continued to follow the Disney Park Pass theme park reservation system on its launch day, and we have updated this article with the most recent information pertaining to Guests’ experiences.
+We have continued to follow the Disney Park Pass theme Park reservation system on its launch day, and we have updated this article with the most recent information about Guests’ experiences.

-Punctual Guests reported almost immediately receiving an extended loading the message like the one below:
+Punctual Guests reported almost immediately receiving an extended loading of the message like the one below: